-Almost 40 years later, MUA has bloomed into a vibrant education-based non-profit, serving 404 students and 44 children a year.
+40 years later, MUA has bloomed into a vibrant education-based non-profit, serving nearly 350 families a year.

 MUA empowers Latina girls and women to believe in themselves and grow into leadership roles through free classes and social services.
 These leaders serve as mentors to their peers, families, and community.
 With program graduates serving within the organization, MUA understands the Latina community on the grassroots level and is committed to their mission to increase Latina access to education and professional mobility.